calvindotsg/calvindotsg/README.md

 There are plenty more projects completed in my undergraduate studies that I am unable to publish here, due to plagiarism concerns among others.

 ## Something about me
-I am interested in practical experiences that allows me to apply the concepts I have learnt in my undergraduate studies, with opportunities for full time career progression.
+I seek an practical experiences where opportunities for learning are actively up for grabs.
+I am grateful for each challenge, each being a valuable learning opportunity.

 ## Job experiences
-- Software engineer continuously liaise with users to translate production issues and business requirements to developers
+- Business system analyst continuously liaise with users to translate production issues and business requirements to off-shore developers
-- Temporary Java software engineer developing next generation government project
+- Software engineer developing next generation government project

 ## Things I know
-Object-oriented Java, Software engineering and project management, Javascript and related frameworks, MySQL, Neural networks and Artificial intelligence, Algorithm design, Integration Design, Advanced graphics and animation, E-commerce and e-Business, Rule-based decision-making, Network systems, Wireless communications, Data structures, Docker containers, Virtual machines, Operating Systems and Linux, Batch command line, HTML and related markup languages
+Object-oriented Java, Software engineering and project management, Javascript and related frameworks, Relational SQL, Neural networks and Artificial intelligence, Algorithm design, Integration Design, Advanced graphics and animation, E-commerce and e-Business, Rule-based decision-making, Network systems, Wireless communications, Data structures, Docker containers, Virtual machines, Operating Systems and Linux, Batch command line, HTML and related markup languages

 <!---
 - 💞️ I’m looking to collaborate on ...